pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2025-03-18-whipped-cream.md

 Instructions:
 - Drain your can of <a href='/misc/beans#chickpeas'>chickpeas</a> using a <a href='https://amzn.to/4q2FwWu'>fine mesh strainer</a> over a bowl.
 Add the aquafaba (<a href='/misc/beans#chickpeas'>chickpea</a> water) to a <a href='https://amzn.to/4adxMft'>large bowl</a> with <a href='/misc/fruit#lemon-juice'>lemon juice</a>.
 Beat on high for about 5 minutes, until stiff peaks

-- Add in the vanilla and <a href='https://amzn.to/4ceFnvP'>granulated sweetener</a>, and beat for another 2 minutes to combine.
+- Add in the <a href='https://amzn.to/43MkDqr'>vanilla</a> and <a href='https://amzn.to/4ceFnvP'>granulated sweetener</a>, and beat for another 2 minutes to combine.
 Use as you would whipped cream, like to top my <a href='/recipes/banana-cream-pie'>Banana No-Cream Pie</a>
 Notes:
 - <a href='/misc/fruit#lemon-juice'>Lemon juice</a> (or another acid, such as cream of tartar) is necessary to help the aquafaba beat up properly.
 It will not taste like <a href='/misc/fruit#lemon'>lemon</a> at all